1960 United States Senate election in Illinois

 The 1960 United States Senate election in Illinois took place on November 8, 1960.
 Incumbent Democratic United States Senator Paul Douglas was reelected to a third term.

-Election information
+Background

 The primary (held on April 12) and general election coincided with those for other federal offices (President and House) and those for state elections.

-Turnout

 Turnout in the primaries was 32.98%, with a total of 1,678,954 votes cast.

 Turnout during the general election was 84.24%, with 4,632,796 votes cast.

 Democratic primary

 Incumbent Paul Douglas was renominated, running unopposed.

 Results

 Republican primary

 Samuel W. Witwer won a crowded Republican primary.
 Witwer was an attorney known for his work on both state and federal constitutional reforms.